 If you're looking for a lighter clam chowder, take a look at this tomato-based slow cooker Manhattan-style clam chowder.

-- 3 cups diced potatoes (red-skinned potatoes or Yukon gold are good)
+- 3 cups diced potatoes (red-skinned potatoes or Yukon gold)

 - 2 cups half-and-half or light cream